tomboszko/cogip/README.md

 [API cogip](https://cogip-api-8d6f281a9687.herokuapp.com/)

-and, for sure, all the end points as following:
+and, for sure, all the endpoints as following:

 | Endpoint | Method | Description |
 | --- | --- | --- |